the flu vaccine is your best defence against the flu – and it helps reduce the spread to people around

 How does it work with the COVID-19 vaccine?

-to receive the vaccines at least 14 days apart, according to the Australian Technical Advisory Group on Immunisation
+You don't even have to wait between getting the flu and COVID-19 vaccines, according to the Australian Technical Advisory Group on Immunisation (ATAGI).5

 Can the flu vaccine make you sick?

 One of the most common myths about the flu shot is that it can give you the flu.
-Experts tell us this is not
+This is not

 possible, because the flu vaccine doesn’t contain any active influenza virus, only parts of ‘dead’

-(deactivated) virus that are not capable of causing influenza.7
+(deactivated) virus that are not capable of causing influenza.4

-However, we know that some people may develop mild symptoms like body aches, tiredness and low-grade fever soon after
+However, some people may develop mild symptoms like body aches, tiredness and low-grade fever soon

 For most people, the chance of serious side effects is very low.
 If you have any concerns, talk to your GP.

-Experts say the flu shot is safe and effective, and getting vaccinated each year helps protect not just you, but the
+The flu shot is safe and effective, and getting vaccinated each year helps protect not just you, but

 people around you too.